un3481/ts-misc/README.md

 }
 ```

-What happens here is that the `is` Proxy is also callable, and if you pass it a correct `GuardDescriptor` it will use it to build a new Type-Guard based on it's enumerable keys.
+The `is` Proxy is a callable object and, if you pass it a correct `GuardDescriptor` like in the examples above, it will be able to build a new Type-Guard matching the descriptor's keys.

-This should make the use of Type-Guards orders of magnetude simpler and quicker.
-And no overhead since you can always ensure the resulting Type-Guard matches a given type.
+This should make the use of Type-Guards really simple and quick.
+And there's no overhead since you can always ensure the resulting Type-Guard matches a given Type.